RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       [user@login-x:~]$ srun -c 2 -p free --pty /bin/bash -i

+   For info how to get an interactive node with more memory or with GPU see :ref:`interactive job`.

    Next steps are executed on interactive node.

 2. **Load desired anaconda/miniconda module**

-   For building in your user area, first you need to load anaconda module:
+   For building in your user area (this means in your $HOME area), first you need to load anaconda module:

    .. code-block:: console